jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-2-building-a-nodejs-web-server.md

 ### Web 1.0

+The first version of the web was designed to make information easy to share.
+Why wait days for the mail when data can be sent at the speed of light?

+Since the web was built on computers, it made sense to make web pages accessible in the same way you would open a file.
 Traditionally, when you entered just a website's domain name (`www.example.com`) into your web browser, you requested the web page stored at the hosting server's **root directory**, usually called the **index page**.

-Although it isn't always shown, a _trailing slash_ is assumed, so `www.example.com` and `www.example.com/` are equivalent.
+> Although it isn't always shown, a _trailing slash_ is assumed, so `www.example.com` and `www.example.com/` are equivalent.

-> The index page has the special name of **index.html**
+> An index page has the special name of **index.html** and any folder can have its own index page.

 Similar to how your computer stores files at specific _paths_, a basic server can store and retrieve files via its **file system**.
 When your URL contains additional information, e.g. `www.example.com/new/`, you're being more specific about what you want the server to return.
 In this case, the server would return the index page located in the _"new"_ folder.